What will campus life look like this winter?

-Club and organization activities will continue throughout the fall – either virtually, in a socially-distanced setting or with a combination of both as guidelines permit.
+Club and organization activities will continue throughout the winter– either virtually, in a socially-distanced setting or with a combination of both as guidelines permit.
 The Office of Student Activities, the Office of Minerva Programs and Residential Life are working together to ensure that there are plenty of engaging activities to participate in throughout the term.

 Union College Hospitality (UCH) is developing a dining program to support and ensure safety, with much of the plan informed by the State of New York and the Schenectady County Department of Health.
 Working within these guidelines, UCH will continue to provide students an exceptional dining experience replete with high quality, nutritious and creative cuisine that features local ingredients whenever possible.
 The focus will be on an enhanced take-out program with pre-order options that will meet the needs of diners and ease crowding of dining facilities.

 The safety and well-being of students, employees and customers is UCH’s most important priority.
 UCH will conduct mandatory and continuous trainings on COVID-19 and will adopt all of the CDC’s recommended protocols.
 New recommendations or guidelines will be implemented as they are given to ensure best practices are maintained.